 In many contracts, revenue is recognized at the point of sale because the contract with the customer is executed immediately.
 However, some contracts are executed over a period of time (see criteria in ASC 606-10-25-27).
 Accounting Standards Codification (ASC) 606 states that an “entity shall recognize revenue over time by measuring the progress toward complete satisfaction of that performance obligation” (ASC 605-10-25-31).

-For all contracts that fall under this category, the codification outlines two acceptable methods for measuring progress toward the completion of a contract and determining when to recognize revenue – the input method and the output method.
-While both of these methods are acceptable, they are not interchangeable.
+For all contracts that fall under this category, the codification outlines two acceptable methods for measuring progress toward the completion of the contract and determining when to recognize revenue: the input method and the output method.
+Although both of these methods are acceptable, they are not interchangeable.
 The method chosen must be appropriate for the circumstances of the contract.
-These methods are currently used extensively in construction- and production-type contracts to measure progress and revenue earned, but will soon apply to contracts across all industries.
+These methods were first used extensively in construction- and production-type contracts to measure progress and revenue earned, but after implementation of ASC 606 now apply to contracts across all industries.

 The output method measures the results achieved and value transferred to a customer.
 For example, miles of railroad track completed is an output measure that informs the railroad company of its progress toward completion of the railroad line.
 In certain circumstances, a special output measure—a practical expedient that allows revenue recognition based on the amount for which an entity has the right to invoice—may be applied.

 The input method measures the efforts or materials expended to satisfy the obligation.
-For example, in the construction of a hardwood dining room table, board-feet of hardwood consumed by the project would be an input measure.
+For example, in the construction of a building, construction materials consumed by the project would be an input measure.